Winter Steelhead Flies: 11 Must Have Guide Flies

 10. Woolly Worms

 Woolly Worms are another great pattern that I have done well with.
-Through the warmer months, I will use sizes 6 to 10, but in the winter I have done better with size 10, 12, and 14 hooks.
+Through the warmer months, I will use sizes 6 to 10, but in the winter I have done better with sizes 10, 12, and 14 hooks.

 11. Egg Sucking Leach